 - 1.1 The government published a 'Planning for the future' white paper in August 2020 for consultation.
 The document sets out the government's proposals to reform the planning system in England.
-The government states that the range of proposals are designed to 'streamline and modernise the planning process, improve outcomes on design and sustainability, reform developer contributions and ensure more land is available for development where it is needed'. - 1.2 The proposals relate to plan-making, the determination of planning applications (decision-making), design of development and developer contributions.
+The government states that the range of proposals are designed to 'streamline and modernise the planning process, improve outcomes on design and sustainability, reform developer contributions and ensure more land is available for development where it is needed'. - 1.2 The proposals relate to plan-making, the determination of planning applications (decision-making), the design of development and developer contributions.
 Consultation on the White Paper will last for 12 weeks and closes on 29 October 2020.
-In due course the District Council will consider the white paper in detail and provide a comprehensive response to the consultation.
-This response will be reported to and agreed by Cabinet prior to its submission.
+The District Council have considered the white paper in detail and are seeking provide a comprehensive response to the consultation.
+This response follows consideration by members and officers during the consultation period. - 1.3 It is proposed that a formal response to the consultation is submitted before the closing date of 29 October 2020 and is based upon the consideration as described above and based upon the key themes and issues identified as a result of this at Appendix A.